Healthy Homes Assessment ?t?ne

 ?t?ne Moisture Ingress & Drainage

-Rental properties must be equipped with efficient drainage to get rid of the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
-Making sure that water has a place to go and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties need to be equipped with effective drainage to remove storm water, surface water, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water has a proper place to go and that it can’t linger underneath the structures is a crucial aspect of making sure your property is dry.

-In addition to a drainage system to avoid the ingress of moisture, if your rental is enclosed between the floor and soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.
+In addition to a drainage system to prevent water ingress, if the property has an enclosed space between floorboards and soil, a ground-water barrier should be put in place if it is reasonably practicable to do so.

-An underground moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture from the ground from getting into the structure.
+A ground moisture barrier is generally a polythene sheet laid over the ground to stop any moisture present in the ground from getting into the home.
 It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection